-Newham's schools have been working with the Council's Public Health team to make sure everyone can return to school safely in September.
+Newham's schools have been working with the Council's Public Health team to make sure everyone could return to school in September and continue as normal a schooling as possible.

 However much we try, we cannot remove every risk.
 We always have to balance different risks in our lives, and this is no different.
 The risks of attending school are small, and need to be weighed against the risks of not attending.
 Finding this balance must recognise the impact of not attending school on children's learning, lifelong opportunities, social connections and health.